VinAIResearch/WhoQA/README.md

 ![overview](docs/conflict_demonstration_short.pdf)

-Details of the model architecture and experimental results can be found in [our paper]():
+Details of the dataset and experimental results can be found in [our paper]():
 ```bibtext
 @inproceedings{pham_whoqa,
   title={Who’s Who: Large Language Models Meet Knowledge Conflicts in Practice},